gsinghx/AlgoMap/content/blog/bst-in-order.md

 ## In Order traversal

-[1, 2, 3, 5, 9, 10]
+The root element will be between the left and the right elements respectively.

-> In order traversal of a BST results in a sorted list.
+`[1, 2, 3, 5, 9, 10]`

-## Recursive:
+> Note: In order traversal of a BST results in a sorted list.

-Trivial solution:
+## Recursive solution:

 ```javascript
 var traversal = []